SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-01-covid-2-americas.md

   - Here it becomes really obvious: the South had _enormous_ levels of avoidable excess mortality!

-While the authors wisely and delicately refrained from attributing this difference to anything in particular, we all cannot help but notice the rampant disinformation, denial that COVID-19 is real, mask defiance, and vaccine refusal as possible causes.
+While the authors wisely (and delicately) refrained from attributing this difference to anything in particular, surely we all cannot help but notice the rampant disinformation, denial that COVID-19 is real, mask defiance, and vaccine refusal as possible causes.
 - A follow-on analysis would use this "avoidable excess mortality" as a dependent variable in some sort of predictive regression model.
 - The prediction covariates, the independent variables, would be degree of mask compliance, degree of vaccination, whether schools were shifted to remote learning, etc.
-- An honest version of such a model would also include confounding factors like age distribution, income, and education where the South is different.
+- An honest version of such a model would also include confounding factors like age distribution, income, and education where the South is "different".
 Regressing on those as well would (partially) control for their effects.
-A LASSO model would help in feature selection.
+- A LASSO model would help in objective feature selection.

 ## The Weekend Conclusion